Second Battle of Caloocan

-The Second Battle of Caloocan (Ikalawang Labanan sa Caloocan, Segunda Batalla de Caloocan), alternately called the Second Battle of Manila, was fought from February 22 to 24, 1899, in Caloocan during the Philippine–American War.
+The Second Battle of Caloocan (Ikalawang Labanan sa Kalookan, Segunda Batalla de Caloocan), alternately called the Second Battle of Manila, was fought from February 22 to 24, 1899, in Caloocan during the Philippine–American War.
 The battle featured a Filipino counterattack aimed at gaining Manila from the Americans.
 This counterattack failed to regain Manila mainly because of lack of coordination among Filipino units and lack of artillery support.

 Background

 The Philippine–American War began on February 4, 1899, with the culmination of the Battle of Manila.
 Later, on February 10, Filipino forces regrouped in Caloocan and fought again with the American forces at the first Battle of Caloocan.
 The Americans won both engagements, but then Elwell S. Otis had Arthur MacArthur, Jr. wait before attacking Malolos.
 Noticing that the Americans had halted their offensive to reorganize, the Filipino forces, now under the command of General Antonio Luna, began finalizing their plans to counterattack.
 Apolinario Mabini, the political philosopher, highlighted the need to prepare thoroughly to ensure the success of the operation, stating that the battle's outcome would determine the fate of the Philippine Republic.